ddeutils/dagtool/README.md

 ```

 > [!NOTE]
-> I think this project should support project structure like:
+> I think this project should support multiple DAGs structure like:
 >
 > ```text
 > dags/